sg-s/xolotl/docs/tutorials/start-here.md

 ![](../images/bursting-neuron.png)

+!!! note
-If you don't see this plot, or see some horrible error message, click on this link so we can figure out what went wrong
+    If you don't see this plot, or see some horrible error message, click on [this link](../troubleshooting.md) so we can figure out what went wrong